mars0i/majure/doc/tips.md

 recompile all of the files, you'll either get a cyclic dependency exception, or you will not be able to find an ordering of classes/namespaces in the `:aot` specification in project.clj that will allow you to compile all of the source files.
+(It's even possible to get this effect with multiple classes in a single source file.
+Apparently, the compiler can reference a previously compiled version while recompiling a source file.)

 ### Leiningen